Welcome to the Church of

 Huge thanks to our stewards who make attendance at church possible as we continue to work at remaining safe whilst in church.
 Please call Fr David if you would like to join this invaluable team.

-KSC QUIZ NIGHT KSC QUIZ NIGHT AT ST MARY’S PARISH ROOMS Our next quiz night will be on Monday 17th February at 8pm in St Mary’s parish rooms and will be led by Deacon Theo.
+KSC QUIZ NIGHT KSC QUIZ NIGHT AT ST MARY’S PARISH ROOMS Our next quiz night will be on Monday 28th April at 8pm in St Mary’s parish rooms

 |